5 Things To Do About Climate Change, Just In Time For The New Year

 So my list of actions focuses on what we can do to create momentum for collective action on climate change.
 For those wanting a list of individual actions to reduce their carbon footprints, links to relevant websites are provided at the end.

-Advocate for federal action.
+2. Advocate for federal action.
 Call your U.S. senators and representative.
 Write them letters.
-The old fashioned kind, written on paper and mailed with a U.S. postage stamp - it's worth the extra carbon.
+The old fashioned kind, written on paper and mailed with a U.S. postage stamp -- it's worth the extra carbon.
 Visit them in their home offices, and in their D.C. offices if you travel that way.
 Do these things repeatedly to drive home the message that action on climate change is a high priority for you.
-To find out who are your U.S. senators and representative, go HERE; for tips on writing effective letters to legislators, go HERE.
-Don't forget federal officials at the U.S. Environmental Protection Agency, Department of Energy, Department of Interior, Department of Agriculture and Department of State - call, write and visit them as well.
+To find out who your U.S. senators and representative are, go HERE; for tips on writing effective letters to legislators, go HERE.
+Don't forget federal officials at the U.S. Environmental Protection Agency, Department of Energy, Department of Interior, Department of Agriculture and Department of State -- call, write and visit them as well.

 What should you tell them?
 Well, that's up to you.
 Some suggestions: call for climate change policies that are grounded in peer-reviewed science, continued participation in the Paris Agreement and implementation of the Clean Power Plan, or an alternative new plan with teeth.
 Ask them to put a price on carbon emissions.
 Request support for making communities climate resilient.
 Advocate for federal research and development targeted to climate change solutions, and for programs to support workers and communities that may be negatively affected by a transition away from fossil fuels.